dabir-supremacy/social-network-analysis/README.md

 Considering the graph as an undirected graph:

 14. Display the size of the largest weakly connected component (WCC)
 15. Display the size distribution of all WCCs

+To run the source, create a sample project on any IDE or launch a C++ friendly environment.
+Add source as source and move the text files in the same folder.
+Simply run the "source".